Services

 Who is eligible for the Green Community Grant Program program?

-To be eligible for the Green Community Grant Program program, you must: Registered non-profit or charitable organizations operating in St. Albert.
+To be eligible for the Green Community Grant Program program, you must: A federally or provincially registered non-profit society or charitable organization operating in St. Albert A school located in St. Albert A community group of two or more St. Albert citizens undertaking an eligible project

 What expenses are eligible under Green Community Grant Program?